The Magic Treehouse

 The Magic Treehouse is the debut album from Ooberman, released in October 1999 on Independiente Records.
-The album was produced by Stephen Street, famous for his work with The Smiths and Blur, among others.
+The album was produced by Stephen Street, known for his work with the Smiths and Blur, among others.

-Four singles were released from the album - "Blossoms Falling", "Million Suns", "Tears From A Willow" and "Shorley Wall".
-An earlier version of "Shorley Wall" had previous been the lead track of an EP released by the band on Tugboat Records.
-A demo recording of Sugar Bum was released as a single on Graham Coxon's Transcopic label in May 1998.
-This was the band's first official release.
+The album peaked at #79 on the UK Albums Chart.
+Four singles were released from the album – "Blossoms Falling", "Million Suns", "Tears From A Willow" and "Shorley Wall".
+All four singles charted on the UK singles chart, with "Blossoms Falling" (1999) peaking at #39.
+An earlier version of "Shorley Wall" had previously been the lead track of the Shorley Wall EP released by the band on Tugboat Records.
+A demo recording of "Sugar Bum" was released as a single on Graham Coxon's Transcopic label in May 1998.